-The exploration and appraisal campaign in Kenya has progressed to schedule in 2017 with two discoveries made.
-The first discovery was made in January 2017 at Erut-1, which proved that oil has migrated to the northern limit of the South Lokichar basin.
-The second was made in May 2017 at Emekuya-1 which encountered significant oil sands, demonstrated oil charge across a significant part of the Greater Etom structure and further de-risked the northern area of the basin.
+In January 2017, the Erut-1 well resulted in a discovery, proving that oil has migrated to the northern limit of the South Lokichar basin.
+The second discovery was made during May 2017, at Emekuya-1, encountering significant oil sands, demonstrating oil charge across an extensive part of the Greater Etom structure and further de-risking the northern area of the basin.

 The Etiir-1 exploration well, which targeted a large, shallow, structural closure immediately to the west of the Greater Etom structure, spudded in late June and was unsuccessful with no material reservoir development or shows encountered.
-Although dry, this well has helped define the westerly extent of the Greater Etom Structure.
+Although dry, drilling results will be utilized in defining the westerly extent of the Greater Etom Structure.
+The Etiir-1 well has been plugged and abandoned.